Spiritual Warfare — The Basics

 A wise man has great power, and a man of knowledge increases strength;

-NOTE: Most of this teaching was edited from chapter 7 of Dirk’s 2012 book The Believer’s Guide to Forgiveness & Warfare, which is available here (scroll down).
+NOTE: Most of this teaching was edited from chapter 7 of Dirk’s book The Believer’s Guide to Forgiveness & Warfare, which is available here (both print and eBook versions).

 comments powered by Disqus